ThatCraws/GGScore/README.md

 The basic idea of this application is to create Power Rankings.
 Originally for competitive Super Smash Bros. for the Nintendo Gamecube, but you can technically create PRs for every competitive discipline (without ties).
-The ratings are created via the Glicko-2 algorithm even though there are a few differences to the original algorithm:
+The ratings are created via the Glicko-2 algorithm.
-  - No ties.

 ## Basic usage/features